-Network Rail must be incentivised to grow the rail freight business.
-As Freight operators pay the Variable Charges only; there is no obvious incentive at the margin for Network Rail to grow freight volumes.
+Freightliner is keen that Network Rail is incentivised to grow the rail freight business.
+As freight operators pay the Variable Charges only, there is no obvious incentive at the margin for Network Rail to grow freight volumes.
 Frequently when we are trying to grow business we come across local staff in Network Rail who see more freight as a threat to their performance targets or ability to take possessions rather than an opportunity.
 The current volume growth incentives are not well briefed or understood throughout Network Rail and because of the recession and changes to electricity coal volumes moved by rail will not be reached.
-Once it is know that the incentive target will not be reached for the rest of the Control Period there is no ongoing incentive at the margin for Network Rail to want growth.
+Once it is know that the incentive target will not be reached for the rest of the Control Period there is no on-going incentive at the margin for Network Rail to want growth.